MediaBrain-SJTU/Collaborative-Uncertainty/README.md

 * PyTorch == 1.8.1+cu111

 ## Data preparation
-You can find the data of Argoverse Dataset from [link](https://www.argoverse.org/av1.html#download-link).
+You can find the data of Argoverse Dataset from this [link](https://www.argoverse.org/av1.html#download-link).

 ## Overview